-If we are unable to maintai n and promote our brand, our business and operating results may be harmed.
+If we are unable to maintain and promote our brand, our business and operating results may be harmed.

 We believe that maintaining and promoting our brand is critical to expanding our base of users, content partners and advertisers.
 Maintaining and promoting our brand will depend largely on our ability to continue to provide useful, reliable and innovative products and services with a focus on a positive user experience, which we may not do successfully.
 We may introduce new features, products, services or terms of service that users, content partners, advertisers or platform partners do not like, which may negatively affect our brand.
 Additionally, the actions of content partners may affect our brand if users do not have a positive experience using third-party applications or websites integrated with Twitter or that make use of Twitter content.
-We will also continue to experience media, legislative or regulatory scrutiny of our decisions regarding user privacy, content and other issues, which may adversely affect our reputation and brand.
-For example, we previously announced our discovery of content (including some advertisements) previously displayed on our products that may be relevant to government investigations relating to Russian interference in the 2016 U.S. presidential election, which drew media and regulatory scrutiny of our actions with respect to such content.
-Our brand may also be negatively affected by the actions of users that are hostile or inappropriate to other people, by users impersonating other people, by users identified as spam, by use of our products or services to disseminate information that may be viewed as misleading (or intended to manipulate the opinions of our users), by users introducing excessive amounts of spam on our platform or by third parties obtaining control over users' accounts.
-For example, we were recently made aware of certain actions taken by a social media marketing company to sell followers and engagement that were in violation of our policies but that drew media and regulatory scrutiny on us.
-Maintaining and enhancing our brand or if we incur excessive expenses in
+We will also continue to experience media, legislative or regulatory scrutiny of our decisions regarding user privacy, security, content and other issues, which may adversely affect our reputation and brand.
+For example, we previously announced our discovery of content (including some advertisements) displayed on our products that may be relevant to government investigations relating to Russian interference in the 2016 U.S. presidential election, which continues to draw media and regulatory scrutiny of our actions with respect to such content.
+Our brand may also be negatively affected by the actions of users that are hostile or inappropriate to other people, by users impersonating other people, by users identified as spam, by use or perceived use, directly or indirectly, of our products or services by users (including governments and government-sponsored actors) to disseminate information that may be viewed as misleading (or intended to manipulate the opinions of our users), by users introducing excessive amounts of spam on our platform, by third parties obtaining control over users' accounts or by other security or cybersecurity incidents.
+For example, certain actions taken by a social media marketing company in the past to sell followers and engagement, which were in violation of our policies, but that drew media and regulatory scrutiny on us.
+Maintaining and enhancing our brand may require us to make substantial investments and these investments may not achieve the desired goals.
+If we fail to successfully promote and maintain our brand or if we incur excessive expenses in this effort, our business and operating results could be adversely affected.